-This the ceremonial and civil law have been taken away by the sacrifice of Jesus Christ.
+The ceremonial and civil laws have been taken away by the sacrifice of Jesus Christ.
 The laws regarding pots, pans, different kinds of washings, animal sacrifices, stoning offenders, etc,. has been abolished.

-The civil and ceremonial laws were given to facilitate the the moral laws given in the Ten Commandments, and governed Israel’s daily lives and worship.
+The civil and ceremonial laws were given to facilitate the the moral laws given in the Ten Commandments, and governed Israel’s daily life and worship.